Consensys/verax-documentation/developer-guides/for-attestation-issuers/create-a-portal.md

 ```

 This function allows you to actually create attestations, you can call the various modules and/or apply any other logic
 you need to.
-The convention is to keep as much logic as possible in modules, but it's up to you how you implement your
+The convention is to keep as much logic as possible in modules, but it is up to you how you implement your
 own domain logic.
-You can choose to override this function and add your own logic, or simply use the function as defined
+You can choose to override this function and add your own logic, or use the function as defined
 in `AbstractPortal`.\
 \
 The `AttestationPayload` struct is specified as follows: